DEFRA/waste-tracking-service/docs/api-testing-and-examples.md

 - **OAuth2 Integration**: Automatic token management and refresh

 !!!
 Note "Bruno Collection Available"
     The Bruno collection will SOON be available in the repository at [docs/bruno/digitalWasteTrackingExternalAPI](https://github.com/DEFRA/waste-tracking-service/tree/main/docs/bruno/digitalWasteTrackingExternalAPI).
-    See the [README](https://github.com/DEFRA/waste-tracking-service/tree/main/docs/bruno/digitalWasteTrackingExternalAPI/EXPORT-README.md) for detailed setup instructions.

-Page last updated on 21 August 2025.
+Page last updated on 22 September 2025.